 This is also a great trick to use when making fried green tomatoes or pretty much any other breaded fried item.

-After the milk, flour milk dip, now dip into the cornmeal and turn to coat all sides.
+After the milk, flour, milk dip, dip into the cornmeal and turn to coat all sides.

 Repeat until all of them are done.
 Handle them carefully so you don’t knock any breading off.

-Place in a skillet of hot oil over medium high heat and cook until browned, then cook until browned on other side.
+Place in a skillet of hot oil over medium-high heat and cook until golden brown (5 to 10 minutes).

 Once they get as brown as you want them, remove them to a paper towel-lined plate with a slotted spoon.